Bradley-Hower/201-reading-notes/class-03.md

 ## Two ways to change list item numbers

 The first way that the numbers in an ordered list can be changed is by entering the attribute `reversed`.
 This will reorder the list in descending order.

 The second way that list numbers can be changed is by starting with a different number.
-Using the `start` attribute, the list can be started at any specified number.
+Using the `start` attribute, the list can be started with any specified number.

 ## CSS - The Box Model

 The box model in CSS allows one to understand how the properties padding, margin, and border are set.
 With this understanding, proper sizing can be set.

 ### The Roles of  Margin and Padding

-Describe the CSS properties of margin and padding as characters in a story.
-What is their role in a story titled: “The Box Model”?

 If margin and padding were in a story, the plot would be starred by padding.
 Padding is what we see, it is how we understand the characters which are the elements.
 We see their colors, styles sizes, etc., and assume it's just them.
 However, margin is what sets the tone.
 It is the boss, leader, orator of the story.
 Margins say where the limits are, where absolutely, padding can not go.